 Sometimes the cancer causes fluid to collect in the chest or in the abdomen.
 Signs and symptoms may be caused by the fluid, malignant mesothelioma, or other conditions.
 Check with your doctor if you have any of the following:

-Tests that examine the inside of the chest and abdomen are used to detect (find) and diagnose malignant mesothelioma.
+Tests that examine the inside of the chest and abdomen are used to diagnose malignant mesothelioma.

 Sometimes it is hard to tell the difference between malignant mesothelioma in the chest and lung cancer.